azz/haloapi.js/README.md

 Usage with plain old JavaScript

+Setup:

     var HaloAPI = require('haloapi'); // if you've cloned this repo use './build/haloapi'
     var h5 = new HaloAPI('YOUR API KEY');

+Retreive all Weapons:

     h5.metadata.weapons(function (weapons) {
         weapons.forEach(function (weapon) {
             console.log(weapon.name, '\n\t', weapon.description);
         });
+    });

+Get my player's emblem:

+    h5.profile.emblemImage({ player: "Der Flatulator6" }, function (url, error) {
+        console.log(url);
+    });

+With **all** requests, the response callback has two arguments, the first is the data you requested, if that is falsy, then the second argument will be set to the error message.

+    h5.stats.playerMatches("Der Flatulator6", function (data, error) {
+        if (data) {
+            // success, iterate through your matches
+        }
+        else {
+            // uh on, handle error here.
+        }
     });

 Using with TypeScript (completely optional)